End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Related Work

-Deep learning-based methods leverage prior knowledge learned from large datasets to accelerate mesh reconstruction.
-For instance, in~\cite{beetz2022point2mesh}, sets of contours are treated as sparse point cloud and decoded into 3D meshes using point- and graph-convolutions.
-Similarly, in~\cite{chen2021shape}, contour points are embedded into a 3D volume and a hybrid architecture made of 3D CNNs and GCNs is used to progressively deform a template mesh.
-These methods increase speed but also suffer from several limitations.
-Because meshes are reconstructed solely from extracted contours or points, the rich appearance information contained in cine images is not fully exploited.
-Furthermore, as contour extraction is not necessarily perfect, such two-states approaches can result in error accumulation~\cite{chen2021shape}.
+\parag{Deep Learning-Based Approaches} leverage prior knowledge learned from large datasets to accelerate mesh reconstruction.
+For instance, in~\cite{beetz2022point2mesh}, contours are treated as sparse point clouds and decoded into 3D meshes using point- and graph-convolutions.
+Similarly, in~\cite{chen2021shape}, contours are embedded into a 3D volume, and a model composed of 3D CNNs and GCNs is used to progressively deform a template mesh.
+These methods are much faster but also have drawbacks.
+Reconstructing meshes solely from extracted contours or points fails to exploit the rich appearance information contained in cine images~\cite{xiao2024slice2mesh}.
+Furthermore, as contour extraction is not necessarily perfect, such two-step approaches are subject to error accumulation~\cite{chen2021shape}.